andrewray/DefinitelyMaybeTyped/README.md

 # Status

-A rough and ready parser which can successfully parse a few defintion files.
+A rough and ready parser which can successfully parse the whole DefinitelyType repository (so long as it has beeen pre-processed to remove all commments...).

 ### Known issues

 * Terrible error localisation
-* Array annotations not properly parsed
-* Stack blowup
+* Stack blowup in comment parser